What NOT to Flush Down the Toilet or Put Through Your Garbage Disposal

 Safe for the Sink

 You can put quite a lot of things down your garbage disposal and it’ll tear right through them (except super hard items like bones and pits)!
 Putting some of the items we discussed (coffee grounds, vegetable peelings, pasta, etc.) down the drain doesn’t pose as much of a threat to your disposal itself as it does to your home’s pipes.
 A lot of the items you read about are notorious for causing clogs.
 To avoid needing to call out a plumber, be mindful of what you put in your garbage disposal.

 What Did We Learn?

 The only things that should be flushed down your toilet are human waste and toilet paper.
 Your garbage disposal is more forgiving, but it still has limits.
-Things like grease, vegetable peelings, and coffee grounds can wreak havoc on your home’s plumbing.
+Things like grease, vegetable peelings, and coffee grounds can wreak havoc on your home’s plumbing, and shouldn’t go down the drain.
 With these tips, hopefully you can avoid a plumbing catastrophe!
 Even still, we know life happens.
 If your pipes get backed up, you can always count on us!